marydodo/terra-test/README.md

 #### Change Automation
  - Using execution plan and resource graph, the map of what Terraform will change in what order helps avoid any possible human errors.

-In this test, I asked terraform to use docker locally to start up a container with NGINX.
+In this test, I asked Terraform to use docker locally to start up a container with NGINX.

-terraform init - terraform downloads execute map and readies to talk to Docker
+terraform init - Terraform downloads execute map and readies to talk to Docker

-terraform apply - terraform will talk to Docker and perform actions as described in execute map
+terraform apply - Terraform will talk to Docker and perform actions as described in execute map.

-terraform destroy - terraform will destroy the instance that was created
+terraform destroy - Terraform will destroy the instance that was created

 ## Advantages of Terraform - What kinds of problems does Terraform solve?